videothrone/crux-axul/readme.md

 # Crux Axul

-Minimal static and responsive landing page for the music label Crux Axul.
+Minimal static and responsive landing page for the Berlin music label Crux Axul.
+In constant development.

 ---